The Best Meal Kit Delivery Services In Canada

 - Free delivery available

 If there was a premium meal kit delivery service, HelloFresh would probably be it.
-They are the only Canada-wide option offering both a gluten-free menu, as well as 100% hormone free meat in their menus.
+They are the only Canada-wide option offering both gluten-free options, as well as 100% hormone-free meat in their menus.
 They also offer free delivery to most locations.
-The premium features seem to be reflected in the price however, as HelloFresh is more expensive than most of the competition.
-For example, 3 recipes for 2 people costs $13.33/serving.
+The premium features seem to be reflected in the price, however, as HelloFresh is more expensive than most of the competition.
+For example, 3 recipes for 2 people cost $13.33/serving.

 With HelloFresh, customers choose from 3 meal plan categories: Family, Pronto, and Veggie.
 The Pronto Plan is just as it sounds, featuring meals that can be prepared in under 30 minutes, complete with pre-cut, pre-measured ingredients.
 If there’s a knock against HelloFresh, it might be the number of available recipes.
 At only 5 per week, they lag behind competitors like GoodFood (10), and MissFresh (13).